Quick Bite: What you’ll find here

 - Is the produce in its natural season and organic, if possible?

 - Are all the ingredients available, or is there an interesting/suitable replacement?

 - Can I accomplish it, even if there are new techniques (assessed after reading recipe several times, and breaking it down into chunks)?

 - Will I learn something (about an ingredient, a culture, a technique)?

 - But above all – will it be good?
 Will I/people enjoy it?

 I am a home cook.
 I began baking and making breakfast as a kid.
 I liked dessert so much (and still do!), I’d cut out recipes from newspapers, page through cookbooks and just… create!
 Baking is still a passion and I’m the go to person for dessert when a friend’s dinner party or pot luck comes calling.
 Happy to oblige.
 But this man cannot eat sugary goodness alone.

 My training comes from both the “front” of the house, as well as the “back.”
 From numerous fine dining stints as a server and caterer in Michigan and New Mexico, to training from intensive pastry workshops at the San Francisco Baking Institute.
 Other training has included cooking classes spanning years including the wonderful Rosetta Costantino (cookingwithrosetta.com).
 Countless books, blogs and other means, have also greatly influenced my palette and method of cooking and baking (resource list to come).
 My training is continuous.
 I’ve never stopped cooking, baking, experimenting and learning.
 I’m constantly adapting and developing original recipes while simplifying the process so your kitchen life is easier and more delicious!

-I currently live in Lucca, Italy with my husband Tom, and our kitty girl, Maya.
+I currently live in Lucca, Italy with my husband, Tom.